mpstewart1/AC209a-Twitter-Project/index.md

 The project also aims to provide insight into the following question:

-**How do bots and legitimate users differ in their discussion of political topics?**
+**Can we identify the ratio of bots to legitimate users using a subset of tweets about Trump?**

 The project has been split into several pages throughout this website, including: